 “Och, my home is just around the corner, I won’t get much wet, and Rosie here won’t mind the damp.
 Will you, girl?”
 The terrier yipped once and wagged her tail.
 “Besides, you’ve the look of a man who has an abundance to think about.
 Getting drenched shouldn’t be one of them.”

 I opened the umbrella.
-It was a golf-style, vivid red and unreasonably gaudy in the muted grays of the neighborhood.
+It was golf-style, overly wide, vivid red and unreasonably gaudy in the muted grays of the neighborhood.
 The man nodded.
 “It suits you.”

 Like hell, I thought, but I mustered up a smile and said, “Thank you, Mister—”

 “Ian’s the name.
-Well, best be off before I get more than damp.
-If you get back his way look me up.”
+Well, best be off before I get more than damp.”

 “Where would I—”

 He pointed across the street to a closed pub.
 “Stafford’s there is where I hang a hat most every night for a pint or two.
-You look like you could use one.”
+You look like you could use one of those, too.”